Freaky Tales

-Freaky Tales is a single by American hip hop group Insane Clown Posse.
-Released August 14, 2012 prepackaged with the Black Pop variant edition of The Mighty Death Pop!, it is the group's fifth release with producer Mike E. Clark since his return to Psychopathic Records.
+Freaky Tales is an album by American hip hop group Insane Clown Posse.
+Released August 14, 2012, prepackaged with the Black Pop variant edition of The Mighty Death Pop!, it is the group's fifth release with producer Mike E. Clark since his return to Psychopathic Records.

 Background

 On April 20, 2012, Psychopathic Records released an infomercial for the album The Mighty Death Pop!, announcing that it will be available in three separate editions, each with a variant color cover and prepackaged with a bonus album.
-The second variant, the Black Pop edition, contains the album Freaky Tales, consisting of a single, album-length rap.
+The second variant, the Black Pop edition, contains the album Freaky Tales, consisting of an album-length rap.

-On July 19, 2012, 30 second snippets of The Mighty Death Pop!, Freaky Tales, and the other two bonus albums pre-packaged with The Mighty Death Pop! were released on amazon.com.
+On July 19, 2012, 30-second snippets of The Mighty Death Pop!, Freaky Tales, and the other two bonus albums pre-packaged with The Mighty Death Pop! were released on amazon.com.
 A day later, the snippets were removed from the website per Psychopathic Records' request.
 On August 8, the album along with The Mighty Death Pop! and its other bonus albums were all released early in the 13th Annual Gathering of the Juggalos.